Lossless JPEG: Lossless mode of operation

 Lossless JPEG is actually a mode of operation of JPEG.
 This mode exists because the discrete cosine transform (DCT) based form cannot guarantee that encoder input would exactly match decoder output.
 Unlike the lossy mode which is based on the DCT, the lossless coding process employs a simple predictive coding model called differential pulse-code modulation (DPCM).
 This is a model in which predictions of the sample values are estimated from the neighboring samples that are already coded in the image.
 Most predictors take the average of the samples immediately above and to the left of the target sample.
 DPCM encodes the differences between the predicted samples instead of encoding each sample independently.
 The differences from one sample to the next are usually close to zero.
-A typical DPCM encoder is displayed in Fig.1.
+A typical DPCM encoder is displayed in Fig. 1.
 The block in the figure acts as a storage of the current sample which will later be a previous sample.

-The main steps of lossless operation mode are depicted in Fig.2.
-In the process, the predictor combines up to three neighboring samples at A, B, and C shown in Fig.3 in order to produce a prediction of the sample value at the position labeled by X. The three neighboring samples must be already encoded samples.
+The main steps of lossless operation mode are depicted in Fig. 2.
+In the process, the predictor combines up to three neighboring samples at A, B, and C shown in Fig. 3 in order to produce a prediction of the sample value at the position labeled by X. The three neighboring samples must be already encoded samples.
 Any one of the predictors shown in the table below can be used to estimate the sample located at X. Any one of the eight predictors listed in the table can be used.
 Note that selections 1, 2, and 3 are one-dimensional predictors and selections 4, 5, 6, and 7 are two-dimensional predictors.
 The first selection value in the table, zero, is only used for differential coding in the hierarchical mode of operation.

 Once all the samples are predicted, the differences between the samples can be obtained and entropy-coded in a lossless fashion using Huffman coding or arithmetic coding.

 Typically, compressions using lossless operation mode can achieve around 2:1 compression ratio for color images.
-This mode is quite popular in the medical imaging field, and defined as an option in DNG standard, but otherwise it is not very widely used because of complexity of doing arithmetics on 10, 12 or 14bpp values on typical embedded 32-bit processor and a little resulting gain in space.
+This mode is quite popular in the medical imaging field, and defined as an option in DNG standard, but otherwise it is not very widely used because of complexity of doing arithmetics on 10, 12, or 14 bpp values on typical embedded 32-bit processor and a little resulting gain in space.